Black-capped Donacobius (Donacobius atricapilla)

 Black-capped Donacobius, Aguas de São Pedro, São Paulo, Brazil, August 2004 - click for larger image They are extremely vocal and pairs are often found singing a duet while wagging or fanning out their tails to show the large white spots.
-The final 3 photos show many of the aspects of a typical display with the two birds on an exposed perch facing each other and often exposing the orange skin on the sides of the neck.
+Photos 4 to 6 show many of the aspects of a typical display with the two birds on an exposed perch facing each other and often exposing the orange skin on the sides of the neck.

-Black-capped Donacobius, Aguas de São Pedro, São Paulo, Brazil, August 2004 - click for larger image There are some excellent recordings of these vocalisations on the xeno-canto website.
+Black-capped Donacobius, Aguas de São Pedro, São Paulo, Brazil, August 2004 - click for larger image Photo 7 from the eastern slopes of the Andes in Peru shows the sub-species D. a. nigrodorsalis which has a blacker back and more prominent barring on the flanks.

 Black-capped Donacobius, Aguas de São Pedro, São Paulo, Brazil, August 2004 - click for larger image